Innovation

 Certain metals have biocompatibility and are non-toxic to human tissue and fluids.
 Other metals retain their unique composition against chemical disinfectants used for sterilization.
-Medical metals used for implants must be non-magnetic and non-corrosive in addition to being non-toxic.
+Alaska-mined metals for medicine used for implants must be non-magnetic, non-corrosive, and non-toxic.

-Several types of metals and metal alloys are today indispensable in the medical field and have revolutionized medicine and medical procedures.
-This includes metals that increase surgical safety, enhance human mobility, heal wounds, and in some cases are forging new paths for treating diseases.
+Several types of mined metals and metal alloys are today indispensable in the medical field and have revolutionized medicine and medical procedures.
+This includes metals in medicine that increase surgical safety, enhance human mobility, heal wounds, and, in some cases, forge new paths for treating diseases.

 Gold is quite possibly one of the very first metals used as part of medical procedures and one of the first metals used in dentistry.
 It is corrosion-resistant and today is commonly found in plating on wires, conductors, and other micro-electronic components used in sensors and electro-stimulation implants.